-Over two-thirds of Israelis support the idea of a two state solution (68%), even more than two years ago.
+Over two-thirds of Israelis supported the idea of a two state solution (68%) according to an article in 2017, with the number increasing from two years previous to that1.
 So why hasn’t it happened yet?

-The vast majority of Israel was eager to pull every Jewish person out of Gaza back in 2005 and give the Palestinians that land in hope that it would bring peace, although it didn’t quite work out as planned.
+The vast majority of Israelis were eager to pull every Jewish person out of Gaza back in 2005 and give the Palestinians that land in hope that it would bring peace, but it didn’t quite work out as planned.
 Even today, that hope for peace with our Arab neighbors continues.
 What are we waiting for?
 Why doesn’t Israel just pull out the Jewish settlements, give the Palestinians full control and ownership of Judea and Samaria, and be done with it?

 World leaders are relentlessly pushing forward trying to find a solution to the ongoing Middle East conflict whether Israel likes it or not.
 On Christmas Eve 2016, the first night of Hanukkah, United Nations Security Council Resolution 2334 made the Israeli settlements in “Palestinian territories occupied since 1967, including East Jerusalem” illegal by a vote of 14-0 of the members of the U.N.
 Security Council (UNSC).
 That means even the Western Wall is now considered illegally occupied.
 This has led to a deeply controversial meeting that convened in Paris to make decisions (in the end they just made statements) about the complicated and stagnant Middle East situation.